LenShustek/readtape/README.txt

 minutes of recording -- so for archival purposes we've defined a binary compressed "TBIN" format, and I wrote a utility program that can convert between CSV and TBIN.
 The "readtape" decoding program can read either format.
-The compression is about 10:1, and it speeds up decoding by about 2x.
+The compression using TBIN is about 10:1, and it speeds up decoding by about 2x.

 We so far support 7-track NRZI format, 9-track NRZI, PE, GCR formats, and, most recently, the bizarre 6-track tapes that were written on the vacuum-